pulssolidarite/Hera-64-bits/README.md

-# Installation Borne Arcade Puls Impact Sur Raspberry
+# Installation Borne Arcade Puls Impact Sur AMD 64

 This guide is made to help install all the software and configure the Debian for the Puls Impact arcade machine.
 If you have a SD card save of this config, you may use it and adapt the configurations for the specifics.